ahhyoushh/FileSense/README.md

 # IDEAS TO IMPLEMENT
 1. Use the dateset with category labels for the data, make a script to general folder labels until the similarity crosses a certain threshold for all files in the train dataset.
 In this way the description and folders_labels.json would be most optimised.
 2. After the last update with gemini, make the model return the revised prompt and use the revised prompt so that the prompt self optimises.
+3. Setup RL: let the user upload logs that include text from the file and folder label given.